-This upper-division nursing course examines the baccalaureate-prepared nurse role related to various health care roles, including licensed practical, associate-prepared, baccalaureate-prepared, and masters and doctorally-prepared nurses; and other health care professional roles.
-Students are also introduced to functions characteristic of the baccalaureate role, and are encouraged to discuss applications to the current health care arena.
-The course is intended to prepare students for a leadership role as well as for graduate school; consequently, a major paper is required, a presentation related to the paper is expected, and a literature search related to a topic in nursing serves as the foundation for both.
+This upper division nursing course examines the professional nurse's role related to various health care professional roles including licensed practical, associate, baccalaureate, masters and doctorally prepared nurses.
+Students are also introduced to functions and characteristics of the baccalaureate role, and are encouraged to discuss applications to the current health care arena.
 Prerequisites: current and unencumbered RN licensure.